PIG 5 - Gammapy 1.0 roadmap#

 Implement event sampler, required for Gammapy to participate and simulate part of CTA DC2 data.

 Rewrite the current lightcurve estimation .
 Improve the existing

+class.
 Implement 3D analysis based lightcurve estimation.

 Implement a config-file based high level analysis interface (e.g. as used in